cnxtech/tungsten/README.md

 ### Roadmap
 The roadmap below addresses the coming features, with highest priority features appearing before lower priority features.

-- Deployable Instagram bots.
+- Deployable Instagram bots. :fire:
     - Attaching users and tags to bots as work.
-- Easy (clean) creation and deletion of bots
+- Easy (clean) creation and deletion of bots :wrench:
-- Frontend to Tungsten
+- Frontend to Tungsten :sparkler:
-- Monitoring of bots
+- Monitoring of bots :chart_with_upwards_trend:
     - Performance metrics.
     - Accuracy of target hits.